Biography

 In September 2023 I have passed the exam for the american technician class license in a remote session in Germany.
 In October 2023 I upgraded to the General Class License.
 At last in January 2024 I have earned my Extra Class license at a walk in exam in Orlando, Florida.
 My US callsign is vanity K1JHR, my previous callsign was KD9YZK.
 Whenever possible I work also with K1JHR.
 The last time was at vacation in Orlando.
 At my next vacation in USA I will be QRV on shortwave also.

 In December 2024 my wife Andrea earned also her amateur license.
 First with the Novice license with call DN9AR.
-She works on the german class "E" license.
+With one Year with beginner license with DA6AR now she has the German "A" License with DF1YL.

 SWL Cards are welcome - ensure that the information on the card is complete!
 Incomplete SWL Reports will be discarded!